tochman/the_blue_print/chapters/09-2-quality-assurance.md

-# Quality Assurance: Building Confidence in Your Code
+# Quality assurance: building confidence in your code

 Imagine shipping a beautifully designed React application to production, only to discover that it crashes on Internet Explorer, fails for users with disabilities, or has a security vulnerability that exposes user data.
-Quality assurance isn't just about finding bugs—it's about building systems that give you confidence your application will work reliably for all your users.
+Quality assurance isn't just about finding bugs.
+It's about building systems that give you confidence your application will work reliably for all your users.

 Think of QA like having a co-pilot when flying a plane.
 You might be an excellent pilot, but having someone systematically check instruments, weather conditions, and flight paths makes everyone safer.
 In software development, automated QA processes are your co-pilot, catching issues you might miss and ensuring consistent quality standards.

 ## Why QA Automation Matters More Than Manual Testing

 A story from the trenches: A startup I worked with had a talented team that manually tested every feature before deployment.
 They were thorough, careful, and caught most issues.
 But as the team grew and deployment frequency increased, manual testing became a bottleneck.
-More importantly, they discovered that humans are inconsistent—tired testers miss things, new team members don't know all the edge cases, and time pressure leads to shortcuts.
+More importantly, they discovered that humans are inconsistent.
+Tired testers miss things, new team members don't know all the edge cases, and time pressure leads to shortcuts.

 After implementing automated QA, they went from monthly deployments with frequent hotfixes to daily deployments with 90% fewer production issues.
-The secret wasn't replacing human judgment—it was using automation for the systematic, repetitive checks that computers do better than humans.
+The secret wasn't replacing human judgment.
+It was using automation for the systematic, repetitive checks that computers do better than humans.

 **What automated QA actually solves:**